 My name is Lindsey Weedston.
-I'm a white, able-bodied, cishet woman who was raised in a middle class setting.
+I'm a white, able-bodied cis woman who was raised in a middle class setting.
 These privileges allowed me to attend and graduate college, get my own apartment, and gather the resources necessary to be able to start this blog.
-I intend this to be a fully-inclusive space that is safe for disabled and neuroatypical women, trans women and non-binary persons, fat women, women of color, lesbian women, bisexual women, pansexual women, asexual women, demisexual women, intersex persons, and anyone else I have privilege over.
+I intend this to be a fully-inclusive space that is safe for disabled and neuroatypical women, trans women and non-binary persons, fat women, women of color, intersex persons, and anyone else I have privilege over.

 Should I ever screw up and say something that makes this a less-than-safe space, please feel free to contact me or leave a comment and I will do my best to rectify the situation as quickly as possible.